abap2UI5/samples/README.md

 ## Code Samples of abap2UI5 <img src="https://github.com/abap2UI5/abap2UI5/assets/102328295/52ac0bb6-a219-4e9d-9e4f-62698dab3063" width="30">

-Learn how to code with abap2UI5!
-Try out samples for various use cases, such as tables, lists, trees, and many other UI5 controls.
-Quickly copy & paste code snippets, accelerate your development process and soon become an abap2UI5 expert! 🤓 <br>
+Learn how to code with abap2UI5! 🤓  <br> Try out samples for various use cases, such as tables, lists, trees, and many other UI5 controls.
+Quickly copy & paste code snippets, accelerate your development process and soon become an abap2UI5 expert. <br>

 **_Running into problems or found a bug?
 Create an issue [here](https://github.com/abap2UI5/abap2UI5/issues)_**<br>